 - Avoid latex gloves if you have been diagnosed with latex allergy.

 - Ask your employer about possible toxic effects of the chemicals you are required to use.
-You have the right to read Material Safety Data Sheets (MSDS) for any chemicals you use.
-MSDS provide employers and employees with information to protect themselves from hazardous chemical exposures and to work safely with chemical products.
+You have the right to read Safety Data Sheets (SDS).
+SDS provide employers and employees with information to protect themselves from hazardous chemical exposures and to work safely with chemical products.

 - Do not mix chlorine bleach and ammonia products together.
 This combination will create a toxic gas.